Vincenzo Macrì: Arrest and extradition

 In September 2015, Vincenzo Crupi was arrested in Italy with more than 50 suspects in an operation known as the Acero-Krupy Connection.
 (In March 2018, Vincenzo Crupi was sentenced to 20 years in prison for international drug trafficking in flower shipments from the Netherlands.)

-Macrì became a fugitive, but was arrested at the international airport of São Paulo (Brazil) on 9 June 2017, while on his way to Caracas in Venezuela, where he had been living for some time using a false identity.
+Macrì became a fugitive, but was arrested at the international airport of São Paulo on 9 June 2017, while on his way to Caracas in Venezuela, where he had been living for some time using a false identity.
 He was extradited on drug trafficking charges to Italy on 5 June 2018.

 According to police investigators, from Caracas Macrì had continued to coordinate purchases and trafficking logistics not only for his clan, but for all of the 'Ndrangheta families that wanted to "invest" in cocaine trafficking, deciding through which supply channels to obtain the drug and the places where to deliver the drug, as well as the modalities of distribution of the profits.